30-year mortgage rates

 - Buying a pricier house than you should.
 Just because you might be able to afford more house with a 30-year loan doesn’t mean you should stretch your budget to the breaking point.
 Give yourself some breathing room for other financial goals and unexpected expenses.
 Use Bankrate’s home affordability calculator to determine how much house you can afford.

 30-year fixed mortgage vs. 15-year fixed mortgage

-The main downside of a 30-year fixed-rate mortgage is the amount of interest you’ll pay.
+The most significant drawback of a 30-year fixed-rate mortgage is the amount of interest you’ll pay.
 Mortgage rates tend to be higher for 30-year loans than 15-year loans.
 Although your monthly payments will be lower for a 30-year loan, you’ll pay much more interest over the life of the loan.

-For example, with a 15-year mortgage, you’ll cut your repayment time in half and save significantly on interest in the process.
+For example, with a 15-year fixed mortgage, you’ll slash your repayment time in half and save significantly on interest in the process.
 Compare how much interest you’ll pay on 15-year and 30-year loans with Bankrate’s 15-year or 30-year fixed mortgage calculator.

 Mortgage lock recommendations